roverdotcom/django-device-notifications/README.md

 ## Before You Start

 Read the following tutorial carefully.
-You should have both two `pem` files ready, one for the cert and one for the key.
+You should have both `pem` files ready, one for the cert and one for the key.

     http://www.raywenderlich.com/3443/apple-push-notification-services-tutorial-part-12